YottaDB/YDBDoc/ProgGuide/commands.rst

 ZTCommit
 ------------------

-The ZTCOMMIT command marks the end of a logical transaction within a YottaDB/GT.M program.
+The ZTCOMMIT command marks the end of a logical transaction within a YottaDB program.
 ZTCOMMIT used with ZTSTART "fences" transactions (that is, marks the end and beginning).
 Fencing transactions allows the MUPIP JOURNAL facility to prevent incomplete application transactions consisting of multiple global updates from affecting the database during a database recovery.
-YottaDB/FIS strongly recommends the use of the M transaction processing commands such as TSTART and TCOMMIT rather than ZTSTART and ZTCOMMIT.
-YottaDB/FIS no longer tests the deprecated ZTSTART / ZTCOMMIT functionally.
+YottaDB strongly recommends the use of the M transaction processing commands such as TSTART and TCOMMIT rather than ZTSTART and ZTCOMMIT.
+YottaDB no longer tests the deprecated ZTSTART / ZTCOMMIT functionally.

 The format of the ZTCOMMIT command is:

 .. parsed-literal::
    ZTC[OMMIT][:tvexpr] [intexpr]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The optional integer expression specifies the number of currently open ZTSTARTs for the ZTCOMMIT to close.
 * A ZTCOMMIT with no argument closes one ZTSTART; in this case, at least two (2) spaces must follow the command to separate it from the next command on the line; with an argument of 0, ZTCOMMIT closes all open ZTSTARTs.
 * When an application requires sub-transactions, it may nest ZTSTARTs and ZTCOMMITs to a maximum depth of 255.
 However, a ZTCOMMIT must "close" the outer-most ZTSTART before journaling accepts any part of the "transaction" as complete.